 What is three-way matching of invoices?

-The concept of three-way matching refers the accounting procedure for processing vendor invoices whereby the (1) invoice is matched to a (2) purchase order and (3) shipping/receiving documentation.
+The concept of three-way matching refers to the accounting procedure for processing vendor invoices whereby the (1) invoice is matched to a (2) purchase order and (3) shipping/receiving documentation.
 While the process initially gained traction as an internal control over the “procure-to-pay” process to mitigate the risk of fraud in publicly traded companies, it has been widely adopted for its practical use in preventing duplicate payments and improving the accuracy of financial statements.

 In construction, three-way matching is indispensable to accurately tracking job costs.
 Let’s explore the three documents that are critical to the process and how they work together.